AJotaEme/branch_protections_gh/README.md

 - Name your function (e.g. NewRepoProtection)
 - Select Python 3.9 for Runtime
 - Architecture x86_64
-- For default executtion role select `Create a new role`
+- For default execution role select `Create a new role`
 - Hit Create

 2. Once you are in the Function You can upload the code.